mshams-IE/AgenticAIHoL/README.md

 - Go to the Workshop CDP Tenant
 - Navigate to the CLoudera AI tile from the CDP Menu.
-- Click into the Workbench by clicking the Workbench name **hol-ai-workbench**.
+- Click into the Workbench by clicking the Workbench name **ClouderaAI**.
 -
 ![workspacelist](images/workbenchlist.png)